theddes/vue2starter/README.md

 ## Vue 2.0

 There is little documentation available for the pre-release states of Vue and its router.
-The API has not changed all that much however, and reading the [official documentation](https://vuejs.org/api/) is still incredibly useful.
+Luckily the API has not changed all that much, and reading the [official documentation](https://vuejs.org/api/) is still incredibly useful.

 For the router, I recommend taking a look at the examples in the [next](https://github.com/vuejs/vue-router/tree/next) branch of the [official vue router repo](https://github.com/vuejs/vue-router).